"For Better or Worse" hosted by: (F-U) For The Unconventional, Los Angeles, September 7th - 9th 2018

 "Cushion of Memory" Library Street Collective, Detroit MI, September 27th - November 8th 2014

-Library Street Collective is very proud to announce CUSHION OF MEMORY, a solo exhibition of works by renowned artist Dave Kinsey.
+Library Street Collective is very proud to announce CUSHION OF MEMORY, a solo exhibition of works by renowned artist YESNIK aka Dave Kinsey.
 There are few artists whose work can evolve into something so different than their earlier work and make it look like graceful maturation.
-A master of self exploration who generously shares his soulful journey with us, Kinsey taps into not only his, but our own wildest fantasies. this body of work represents an awakening of sorts, with a new creative center deep in the Sierra Nevada mountains it's hard not to see natures bountiful inspiration reflected in Kinsey's dreamlike compositions.
+A master of self exploration who generously shares his soulful journey with us, YESNIK taps into not only his, but our own wildest fantasies. this body of work represents an awakening of sorts, with a new creative center deep in the Sierra Nevada mountains it's hard not to see natures bountiful inspiration reflected in YESNIK’s dreamlike compositions.